petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-css-client-extension.md

 {bdg-secondary}`Available Liferay 7.4`

-With a CSS client extension, you can override page styles without a theme or dependencies on Liferay's code.
+CSS client extensions introduce new CSS styling to pages.
+A deployed CSS client extension on a page adds to the page’s existing styling, including theme and style book settings.
 Start with a client extension (from the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace)).

 ## Prerequisites